What Is a Cyst of the Pancreas?

 Fluid Analysis and Cytology (if needed)

-EUS-guided needle aspiration obtains cyst fluid to measure tumor markers, mucin levels, and perform cytology, helping distinguish benign from potentially malignant cysts.
+EUS-guided needle aspiration collects cyst fluid in order to test tumor markers, mucin levels and cytology to differentiate between benign and malignant cysts.

 Frequently Asked Questions

-The ICD 10 code for a pancreatic cyst is K86.3, which covers both true cysts and pseudocysts of the pancreas.
+A pancreatic cyst has the ICD-10 selected code K86.3, which includes true and pseudocysts of the pancreas.

-What is the difference between a pancreatic pseudocyst and a true cyst
+What is the distinction between a pancreatic pseudocyst and a pancreatic cyst?

-Pseudocysts typically develop after pancreatitis and lack an epithelial lining, whereas true cysts have a defined epithelial wall.
-Advanced imaging like MRI or endoscopic ultrasound EUS helps distinguish them.
+Pseudocysts are products of previous pancreatitis and do not contain an epithelial lining, whereas true cysts have a defined epithelial lining.
+The difference between them is identified using advanced imaging such as MRI or endoscopic ultrasound (EUS).

-What symptoms should I watch for with a pancreatic cyst
+What are the symptoms that I need to monitor for a pancreatic cyst?

-Watch for upper abdominal pain or pressure, feeling full after small meals, nausea, vomiting, unplanned weight loss, and in rare cases, yellowing of the skin or eyes.
+Watch for upper abdominal pain or pressure, feeling full after small meals, nausea, vomiting, unexplained weight loss, and in rare cases, yellowing of the skin or eyes (jaundice).

-Diagnosis usually involves abdominal ultrasound or CT scan, MRI or EUS for detailed assessment, and lab tests or cyst fluid analysis to check enzyme levels and rule out infection.
+Diagnosis involves abdominal ultrasound, CT scan, MRI, or EUS to evaluate the cyst.
+Lab tests or cyst fluid analysis may also be used to check enzyme levels and rule out infection or malignancy.

 Most pancreatic cysts are benign.
-However, certain types, especially mucinous cysts, carry a risk of malignancy and may require periodic surveillance or removal.
+However, some types, especially mucinous cysts, carry a higher risk of becoming cancerous and may require regular monitoring or surgical removal.

-Can I avoid surgery for a pancreatic cyst
+Can surgery for a pancreatic cyst be prevented?

 Yes.
-Many patients are managed successfully with diet and lifestyle modifications, medications, and minimally invasive endoscopic procedures such as cyst drainage or needle aspiration.
+Many patients can manage their condition through diet and lifestyle changes, medications, and minimally invasive endoscopic treatments such as cyst drainage or needle aspiration.

 Yes.
-Most plans cover scans, tests, and procedures.
-We will help with authorizations.
+Most insurance plans cover imaging, diagnostic tests, and procedures.
+Our office can help with pre-authorization and billing inquiries.

-If you have belly pain, weight loss, or a known cyst, call Dr. Chadha for an evaluation.
+If you experience abdominal pain, unexplained weight loss, or develop a known cyst, schedule an evaluation with Dr. Chadha for further assessment.